Estimated reading time: 5 minutes

-We reckon that rather than get caught up with figuring out the perfect time to prune, it’s easier to remember the mantra that there’s no “right” or “wrong”, there’s just cuts and consequences.
+We reckon that rather than get caught up with figuring out the perfect time to prune, it’s easier to remember the mantra that there’s no “right” or “wrong”, there are just cuts and consequences.

 How will your trees respond if you prune them in summer?